GreatCowBASIC/Help/output/md/spimode.md

 `MasterUltraFast`

-SPI clock baud rate is set to 0
+SPI1BAUD is set to 0 and therefore the SPI clock baud rate to maximum

 <span class="strong">**Slave Operations**</span>